 Mr. Hirsh may at any time terminate his employment upon providing three months' prior written notice to the Company.
 Where Mr. Hirsh provides written notice of termination, the Company may at its sole discretion terminate his employment upon providing a pro rata share of his base salary in lieu of notice for the remaining time in the three-month notice period and the payment of any amounts required under applicable employment standards legislation.
 The Company may at any time terminate this agreement without cause by providing Mr. Hirsh written notice during a 24-month notice period.
 At the Company's sole discretion, the Company may provide payment in lieu of notice for all or any part of the notice period, by continuing to pay the annual salary on a monthly basis for 12 months and paying a lump sum equal to the annual salary thereafter (the "Termination Payment").
 Mr. Hirsh may resign for Good Reason (as defined below) by providing 30 days' notice after the occurrence of the event constituting Good Reason and providing the Company with 30 days to remedy such event.
 If the Company fails to remedy the event within 30 days of notice, then the Company must pay Mr. Hirsh the Termination Payment.
 If Mr. Hirsh is terminated by the Company without just cause or resigns for Good Reason and has been employed for a full fiscal year prior to such termination, he shall be eligible to receive his standard bonus for such fiscal year.
-Further, if Mr. Hirsh is terminated by the Company without just cause or resigns for Good Reason, any unvested options or RSUs held by him shall automatically vest.
-If Mr. Hirsh is terminated for any reason, the Company will pay Mr. Hirsh any earned but unpaid salary and expense reimbursement.
+Further, if Mr. Hirsh is terminated by the Company will pay Mr. Hirsh any earned but unpaid salary and expense reimbursement.
 By accepting any of the foregoing potential payments due to Mr. Hirsh upon his termination, Mr. Hirsh will be deemed to have released any claims, rights or entitlements he may have against the Company.